 While the necklace and the blouse have taken the front seat of styling this saree, adding a golden beaded boatshape clutch to match the pallu and border brought the subtlity to this look.
 I chose to wear a black metallic strappy stilettos with this look over the usual suspect- golden stilettos.

-A low twisted bun is the perfect haitstyle I could envisage on this look as I want to keep all the focus on the hairstyle which will draw attention to the statement neckpiece.
+A low twisted bun is the perfect haitstyle I could envisage for this look as I want to keep all the focus on the hairstyle which will draw attention to the statement neckpiece.

 Adding some colored glass bangles along with your traditional gold bangles brings vibrant and modern twist to your look when wearing a saree during festival season.
 These magenta glass bangles hand-picked from the street in front of New Market, Kolkata matched well my magenta benarasi blouse paired with black bamboo silk saree with golden border and pallu.